 This will generate the database that you'll need to use in order to do this exercise (note that the database and script are only to be used for exercises published on this website, and may not be reused or distributed in any form without the prior written permission of Wise Owl).

 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

-Create a new tabular model project in Visual Studio called EXnn (where nn is this exercise number), and rename the model within this to SimpleModel (because it will be!).
+Create a new tabular model project in Visual Studio called SimpleModel (because it will be!).

-The aim of this exercise is to allow users to see the following tables/columns when creating a pivot table based on your model.
+The aim of this exercise is to allow users to create the following pivot table.
 Details of how to do this are in the following pages, so make sure you read on!

 First import from the MAM database the following tables (with friendly names as given):

 See if you can include at this point only the columns you need either for final display or to link tables together.